 About AFWG Workshops

-The purpose of the Media Workshops is to engage media personnel and practitioners on the issues that AFWG researches.
+AFWG Media Workshops aim to to engage media personnel and practitioners on the issues that AFWG researches.
 Through inviting key regional media outfits to a series of interviews and engagements around representations of Arab families in the media and AFWG research findings, AFWG can further disseminate its findings and help deconstruct the monolithic representation of families in the media.